-Gamma Blue Ray Light Blocking Glasses
+Gamma Ray Blue Light Blocking Glasses

-Here are eight great options to consider:
+Here are eight great gaming glasses to consider:

 1. GUNNAR Razer RPG Gaming Glasses

-2. Gamma Blue Ray Light Blocking Glasses
+2. Gamma Ray Blue Light Blocking Glasses

 Pros: These glasses are very affordable.
 The frames are simple, lightweight, and stylish.
+They offer magnification options.

 4. ANNRI Blue Light Blocking Glasses